Tangent equations of motion for nonlinear response functions: Formalism

 is the symmetrized second-order response function defined in Eq.~\eqref{eq:symmetrized_chi}.
 In practical calculations, it is unnecessary to consider all components of $\{f_{\beta_i}\}$ simultaneously.
 Instead, we compute the response by activating only one component, $f_{\beta_2\!} = f_{\alpha_2}$, at a time while setting all others to zero, and then repeat this procedure for each required index $\alpha_2$.
 In this case, Eq.~\eqref{eq:Dchi2_beta} reduces to

 Note that, throughout the paper, we do not adopt the Einstein summation convention.
 The corresponding functional derivative is identified as the kernel of Eq.~\eqref{eq:DQ2}, i.e.,

 Thus, formally, the nonlinear response function can be obtained from this functional derivative.
-To carry this out in practice, one may choose $g_{\alpha_1\!}(\omega)$ to be delta-function-like in the frequency domain.
+To carry this out in practice, one may choose $g_{\alpha_1\!}(\omega)$ to approximate a delta function in the frequency domain.
 Here, we consider the following two types of real-valued time-dependent fields:

 where $F_0$ is the amplitude.
 The function $u_{\tau_g\!}(t)$ is an envelope function with temporal width $\tau_g$ and is chosen such that its Fourier transform satisfies

 as $\tau_g \to \infty$.
 Explicit forms of $u_{\tau_{g}\!}$ are provided in Appendix~\ref{sec:window}.
 In the limit $\tau_g \to \infty$, the Fourier transforms of Eqs.~\eqref{eq:gcos_t} and \eqref{eq:gsin_t} take the forms